wordswords/dotfiles/README.md

 * Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).
-* Ask if you want to install my usual apps - https://Morgen.so : a paid multiplatform calendar app that I use with Google Calendar and Spotify.
-These are delivered via the snap installation process.
+* Ask if you want to install my usual apps - https://Morgen.so : a paid multiplatform calendar app that I use with Google Calendar.
+This is delivered via the snap installation process.
 * Ask if you want to install the excellent Golang JIRA CLI client which makes navigating JIRA boards less painful.
+* Setup a development environment for Elixir.
 * Setup 'fortune' with random Neil Gaiman quotes displayed on login.

 You may well have to customise, mix and match, and edit these individual